The small red fruit is delightful in taste, but many do not know the many health benefits of cherry.

 Cherry anti-inflammatory and antioxidant chemicals may help reduce exercise-induced muscle soreness and muscle damage.

-Tart cherries and cherry juice appear to be more effective than sweet cherries and cherry juice, while both may be beneficial to athletes.
+Tart cherries and cherry juice appear more effective than sweet cherries and cherry juice, while both may benefit athletes.

 Tart cherry juice and concentrate have been shown to speed up muscle mending, minimize exercise-induced muscular soreness, and prevent strength loss in elite athletes like marathon runners and cyclists.